What Are the Basic Beliefs of Buddhism?

 Buddhism And Social Change

-As mentioned above, the road to enlightenment was difficult, and—probably like you—most people were unable or unwilling to abandon their families and possessions for a life of spiritual devotion.
+As was just indicated, the path to enlightenment was arduous, and the majority of people, presumably including yourself, were unable or unwilling to give up their families and possessions in order to live a life of religious devotion.

-For example, Mahayana Buddhism, which means "the great vehicle," allowed people to strive toward enlightenment even if they couldn't become monks.
-Mahayana Buddhism grew into the most widespread form of Buddhism in the world.
-Buddhism's rejection of the caste system and the flexibility of its "middle path" is what helped it spread across Asia.
+For instance, the Mahayana school of Buddhism, whose name literally translates to "the big vehicle," gave laypeople the opportunity to pursue enlightenment even if they were unable to become monks.
+The Mahayana school of Buddhism eventually became the most widely practised school of Buddhism around the globe.
+It was Buddhism's rejection of the caste system and the adaptability of its concept of the "middle path" that contributed to the religion's rapid spread throughout Asia.

 From One Buddha To Many Buddhisms

 Even though Buddhism was born in India, its influence swiftly grew throughout the world.
 Buddhism spread through various commercial networks, including the caravans that followed the Silk Road through Central Asia and China, as well as ships that carried traders to Southeast Asia.